1. Conversational Voice AI in 2026

 VAD_MIN_VOLUME = 0.6

-Tuning these parameters can improve turn detection behavior a lot for specific use cases.
+Tuning these parameters can improve turn detection behavior for specific use cases.

 The obvious problem with basing turn detection on pauses in speech is that sometimes people pause but aren't finished talking.